-Improv Group Brings Belly Laughs to Jacoby
+Improv group brings belly laughs to Jacoby

 Imagine attending a live recording of the long-running CW Network television show, “Whose Line Is It Anyway?” without traveling to Hollywood.
 Experience the TV show that has made Wayne Brady, Ryan Stiles, and Colin Mochrie household names.

-That’s the best way to describe what comedian Ed Reggi and his award-winning Paper Slip Theatre will present 8:00 p.m., Friday, August 2, at the Jacoby Arts Center, 627 E. Broadway, Alton, IL.
+That’s the best way to describe what comedian Ed Reggi and his award-winning Paper Slip Theatre will present at 8 p.m., Friday, August 2, at Jacoby Arts Center, 627 E. Broadway, Alton.

 Paper Slip Theater is the region’s oldest professional improvisational theater company, making audiences laugh since 2000.
 Reggi, its founder and artistic director, is an Emmy award-winning actor, director, screenwriter and producer.
 It gets its name from the tiny pieces of paper often used in improv games like those seen on the hit TV show.